jasononeil/webpack-haxe-loader/README.md

 -cp src
 -main Main
 -lib haxe-loader
--js index.js
+-js out.js
 ```

 Notes:

 - the name/path of the JS output doesn't matter, but it has to be present,
+- HXML files (at the moment) have to reside at the root of the project,
-- you can NOT use `--next` to specify multiple builds in one HXML.
+- you can NOT use `--next` to specify multiple builds in one HXML,
+- you can still use this HXML using the Haxe compiler directly for troubleshooting.

 ## Webpack require and code splitting